ong-ck/tp/docs/DeveloperGuide.md

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="instructions-export"></div>

-### Exporting `Files`
+### Exporting `CS2040CFile`
-1. After a command for `filter` or `topo`, the `Files` that were listed would be stored in the `Buffer`.
+1. After a command for `filter` or `topo`, the `CS2040CFile` that were listed would be stored in the `Buffer`.
-2. These `Files` would be copied to the `export` folder and given that it is supported by the Operating System, the `export` folder would automatically be opened.
+2. These `CS2040CFile` would be copied to the `export` folder and given that it is supported by the Operating System, the `export` folder would automatically be opened.
-   1. If opening the folder is not supported, an invalid command error would be printed, but the `Files` would still be copied into the `export` folder.
+   1. If opening the folder is not supported, an invalid command error would be printed, but the `CS2040CFile` would still be copied into the `export` folder.
-3. The contents of the `Files` copied would be identical to the `File` in the directory where the `.jar` file is located.
+3. The contents of the `CS2040CFile` copied would be identical to the `File` in the directory where the `.jar` file is located.
 4. If `filter` or `topo` is called again, the `export` folder would not be updated until `export` is inputted again.